 A walk every day can really make a difference in terms of your overall fitness level – and you can choose the length and duration depending on your current fitness level.

 Once you feel ready, you can also start hiking up and down hills and stairs to start to work your muscles differently, which you’ll feel especially in your legs as well as your back and abs.

-Another benefit of doing neighborhood or lunchtime walks in your hiking boots is you are also ‘breaking in’ your hiking boots and getting used to wearing your boots and hiking socks for increasing durations – so if you do get any rubbing or ‘hot spots’ on your feet or ankles you can address them before you hit the trails for your first hike.
+Another benefit of doing neighborhood or lunchtime walks in your hiking shoes or boots is you are also ‘breaking in’ your footwear and getting used to wearing your hiking boots and socks for increasing durations – so if you do get any rubbing or ‘hot spots’ on your feet or ankles you can address them before you hit the trails for your first hike.

 If you haven’t done much exercises recently it may also be worth speaking with your doctor before starting an exercise program including a potentially strenuous activity like hiking.

 One of the commonly asked questions about hiking for beginners is ‘is hiking dangerous?’.
 The reality is, most day hikes and trails are not dangerous, and it pays to use common sense and know your own limits when you go out hiking, especially if you are a new hiker and haven’t spent much time to date on trails.

 Generally the main dangers of hiking are to do with the weather and the impact of the weather on the hiking environment, rather than animals or other people.

 We’ve already talked about some of the biggest potential hiking risks you may face, which are dehydration if you run out of water while hiking, injury if you have an accident or hike beyond your fitness level / ability, and exposure to the weather, such as cold wind, rain and events such as lightning in the event of a storm.